-To rank the best cities to buy a family home, we examined data for 100 of the biggest cities in the United States.
-Specifically, we examined the following six factors:
+To rank the best cities to buy a family home, we examined data for 100 of the biggest cities in the U.S. Specifically, we examined the following six factors:

 - 5-Year change in median home values.
-This is the percent change in median home values.
-Data comes from the Census Bureau’s 2017 and 2013 1-Year American Community Surveys.
+This is the percentage change in median home values.
+Data comes from the Census Bureau’s 2017 and 2013 1-year American Community Surveys.

 - 5-Year change in median rent costs.
-This is the percent change in median rent costs.
-Data comes from the Census Bureau’s 2017 and 2014 1-Year American Community Surveys.
+This is the percentage change in median rent costs.
+Data comes from the Census Bureau’s 2013 and 2017 1-year American Community Surveys.

-- Percent of homes with at least two bedrooms.
-Data comes from the Census Bureau’s 2016 1-Year American Community Survey.
+- Percentage of homes with at least two bedrooms.
+Data comes from the Census Bureau’s 2017 1-year American Community Survey.

-- Median housing cost as a percent of median income.
+- Median housing cost as a percentage of median income.
 This is median housing cost divided by median household income.
-Data comes from the Census Bureau’s 2017 1-Year American Community Survey.
+Data comes from the Census Bureau’s 2017 1-year American Community Survey.

-- Percent of homeowners who are housing-cost burdened.
-This is the percent of homeowners who spend more than 30% of their income on housing costs.
-Data comes from the Census Bureau’s 2017 1-Year American Community Survey.
+- Percentage of homeowners who are housing-cost burdened.
+This is the percentage of homeowners who spend more than 30% of their income on housing costs.
+Data comes from the Census Bureau’s 2017 1-year American Community Survey.

 We ranked each city in each of our metrics.
-Next, we found the average rank of each city, with every metric getting an equal rate.
+Next, we found the average ranking of each city, giving equal weight to each metric.
 Using this average ranking, we created our final score.
-The city with the best average ranking got a score of 100 while the city with the worst average ranking got a 0.
+The city with the best average ranking received a score of 100 while the city with the worst average ranking received a score of 0.